davidmoten/odata-client/README.md

 ### Download an email in SMTP MIME format
 Use `Message.getStream()`.

-Here's an example using Graph Explorer where we download the MIME format of the any email returned by the service:
+Here's an example using Graph Explorer where we download the MIME format of a random email returned by the service:
 ```java
 GraphService client = MsGraph.explorer().build();
 String mimeMessage =